 Another great way to analyze an Instagram influencer is to pull a sample of their followers and see what those people like.
-It’s critical that your audience and the creator’s audience be aligned.
+It’s critical that your audience aligns with the creator’s audience.

 Your very first step should always be to figure out what you want your influencers to accomplish.
 By partnering with a reliable third party, you’re going to have an “in” with your audience that you’re unlikely to have on your own.